gdamjan/arm-playground/02_plain_c/README.md

-a simple program in C that …. the linker script is set to run in ram.
+a simple program in C that blinks the led (pc13). see [https://github.com/satoshinm/pill_blink/]

+the linker script is set to run in ram (0x20000000) for the stm32f103 (possibly others too).

-run `make stlink` in one terminal, and then `make gdb` to load the program in ram. use `s` to step through instructions.
+run `make stlink` in one terminal, and then `make gdb` to load the program in ram. use `run` to run the program.